Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

 The goal is to leak the 16-byte secret stored at `byte_429360` and pass it to `send_flag`.
+However, there is a check that we need to bypass.

 The interesting part of this binary is the guard check that fires after every `malloc`:

 ```c title="/challenge/seeking-smuggled-secrets-easy :: main() :: Pseudocode" showLineNumbers
 # ---- snip ----